thomasthesecond/conditional-loading/README.md

 The additional HTTP requests added by the AJAX includes could keep this from being a viable solution on larger websites.
 In the demo, the number of requests more than double on larger screens.
 While these extra requests only occur on larger screens, it's possible that a larger screen could be an iPad using a 3G network.

 * [Filament Group](http://filamentgroup.com/lab/ajax_includes_modular_content/) created a nice workaround by concatenating the embeds into a single file, thus a single request.
 * On ExpressionEngine websites, I had a crazy thought to use one or a few embeds for all content.
 Basically, concatenating (manually or automatically using [Grunt](http://gruntjs.com)) what would be many separate files and then writing some extra JavaScript to pull in the specific section of content where it's needed.
-This might  not a good idea when considering long term maintenance.
+This might  not be a good idea when considering long term maintenance.

 <a name="inspiration"></a>
 ## Inspiration